 Recommendation 3: Update Nomination process chair and vice-chair by WG/committee, include standard procedure in Guideline and apply to Future charters

 The ccNSO Guideline Review Committee has prepared draft procedures, which will detail the procedures for nomination and selection of the (Vice-) Chair of Working groups or Committees.
 This draft will be first reviewed by the ccNSO Council and afterwards reviewed by the ccNSO members.
-After this review the procedures will be up for adoption by the ccNSO Council is currently under (expected at or around the 17 February 2021 Council meeting) the procedures will be annexed to the relevant Guidelines (Guideline ccNSO Working Groups and Guideline: ccNSO Collaboration Groups, see: https://ccnso.icann.org/en/about/guidelines.htm ).
+After this review the procedures will be up for adoption by the ccNSO Council (expected at or around the 17 February 2021 Council meeting) the procedures will be annexed to the relevant Guidelines (Guideline ccNSO Working Groups and Guideline: ccNSO Collaboration Groups, see: https://ccnso.icann.org/en/about/guidelines.htm ).

 Upon adoption of the procedures and publication of the amended relevant Guidelines, no further action is required.